-Every year, thousands of older adults are victims of abuse, neglect and exploitation, while others struggle to adequately care for themselves.
+Every year, thousands of older adults are victims of abuse, neglect, and exploitation, while others struggle to adequately care for themselves.
 Perpetrators of abuse and neglect can be loved ones, individuals in a position of trust as well as strangers.
-In Colorado more than 16,000 reports of adult abuse and neglect are received by Adult Protection Services each year, and Denver receives nealry 2,000 reports.
+In Colorado, more than 20,000 reports of adult abuse and neglect are received by Adult Protection Services each year, and Denver receives nearly 2,000 of them.
 Victims include older adults, many of them over the age of 70, and adults 18 years of age or older who have intellectual and developmental disabilities.
 Sadly, many incidents of abuse and neglect go unreported and it is believed that only one of every five incidents is brought to the attention of an investigative authority.

-All other community members who are not identified as mandatory reporters are urged to call the APS Hotline at (720) 944-2994 to report concerns of abuse, neglect, exploitation or self-neglect.
+All other community members who are not identified as mandatory reporters are urged to connect with the APS Hotline at 720-944-4DHS (4347) to report concerns of abuse, neglect, exploitation or self-neglect.
 These reports also should be made within 24 hours of observation or discovery.

 Denver Police Department